MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-gateway-sdk-device-management.md

 Again, to simplify the tutorial the firmware update reapplies the same firmware image instead of using a brand new image.
 You will be able to see this image being applied to the Edison board.

-Create a zip file called **edison.zip** that contains the files in the files from the **toFlash** folder on the Ubuntu machine you used to create the custom image.
+Create a zip file called **edison.zip** that contains all the files and subfolders from the **toFlash** folder on the Ubuntu machine you used to create the custom image.
 Make sure that the files from the **toFlash** folder are in the root of the zip file.
 Use a tool such as SCP (or PSCP if you are using Putty) to copy the **edison.zip** file to the /home/root folder on your Edison board.

 To submit the firmware update job and monitor its progress, use the Node.js [device management sample UI][lnk-dm-sample-ui].
 You can run this sample on either Windows or Linux and it requires [Node.js][lnk-nodejs] 6.1.0 or greater.
 To retrieve, build, and run the device management sample UI on your desktop machine, follow the steps below: